Mrhea/VSS-Encryption/README.md

 Operational Python 2 version found here: https://github.com/timothychloPSG/VSS-Encryption

 TODO:

-         -Play janitor and clean up and comment code.

-         -Make it actually readable

          -Change parsing.py so that it has command line arguments for

                   -Creating files that have shares in them

                   -Creating images that are shares

                   -Files to final image

          -Images to final image through:

                   -Having the computer look at the subpixels and define the overall pixel (computational)